What are the symptoms of a twitching eye?

 How can you treat a twitching eye?

-Treatment isn’t usually necessary for eyelid spasms, as they typically go away on their own after a few days, or a couple of weeks.
+Treatment for eye twitching is usually necessary for eyelid spasms, as they typically go away on their own after a few days, or a couple of weeks.
 As the common causes are lifestyle-related, there are a few things you can try in order to ease symptoms if they’re not going away:

 - Apply a warm compress to the affected eye to relax the muscles